-EERI is now accepting nominations for the 2023 Housner Medal!
+The nomination deadline has been extended for the 2023 Housner Medal!
 Click here to submit a nomination.
-The nomination deadline is July 10, 2022 at 11:59pm Pacific Time.
+The nomination deadline is now July 24, 2022 at 11:59pm Pacific Time.

 The George W. Housner Medal of the Earthquake Engineering Research Institute is awarded to recognize members of the Institute and others who have made extraordinary and lasting contributions to public earthquake safety through the development and application of earthquake hazard reduction practices and policies.
 This award is not established to recognize major engineering or scientific research contributions or advancements, but it may very well be given to individuals who have made such contributions.
 This, the most prestigious award of the Institute, shall be granted to at most one individual and perhaps none in each calendar year.
 This award may be granted only upon the unanimous concurrence of the Board of Directors.
 Each recipient shall receive an engraved medal, framed citation, and costs for attendance to receive the medal at the Annual Meeting of the Institute.